OriolVF/DroneTracking/README.md

 	5- cmake ..
 	6- make

-	If everything is fine we have compiled and built the TLD Tracker and a Python wrapper class has been created.
-We can import this class then into any Python code and use the tracker.
+	If everything is fine the TLD Tracker had been compiled and installed and a Python wrapper class has been created.
+	We can now import this class into any Python code and use the tracker as a standard Python class.

 			RUNNING THE APPLICATION